How to Get Rid of Flies Around Garbage Bin: 8 Proven Tips

 When it comes to keeping flies away from trash bins, one of the most important things you can do is get rid of anything that may attract pests.
 To stop flies before they even begin to turn your trash can into a new home, you need to make it a less attractive place for them.
 Remember, one fly can quickly become millions.

 1. Don’t put food waste in the garbage: The best thing you can do to deter flies is to stop feeding them.
-Because flies love your old meat, fruit, and vegetable scraps, disposing of them in an electric kitchen composter instead of the trash is one of the best forms of pest control you can practice.
+Because flies love your old meat, fruit, and vegetable scraps, disposing of them in an electric kitchen food recycler instead of the trash is one of the best forms of pest control you can practice.

-1. Tie up the garbage properly: A plastic bag that’s open or ripped is going to make it easier for flies to smell rotting meat or moldy bananas—and make their way inside to eat them.
+2. Tie up the garbage properly: A plastic bag that’s open or ripped is going to make it easier for flies to smell rotting meat or moldy bananas—and make their way inside to eat them.
 That said, be sure that your garbage bags are properly secured—you can even double bag if necessary!

 1. Use biodegradable trash bags: Plastic garbage bags are known to trap evaporated moisture from rotting food, providing the moist conditions that flies love.
 Because they’re more porous, biodegradable trash bags will help the waste dry out quickly, which could keep flies at bay.